algoverzum/problemset/topics/set/space-trading/statement/statement.en.md

 The second line of the input contains $M$ integers, the codes of the cargoes in the warehouse of the second ship: $B_1, B_2, \dots, B_N$.

 ### Output
-In the first line of the output, write the codes of the cargoes that are in the warehouses of both ships.
+In the first line of the output, write the codes of the cargoes **in increasing order** that are in the warehouses of both ships.

 ### Constraints
 * $1 \le N, M \le 100$